cse-labs/res-edge-labs/labs/res-edge-labs/deploy-res-edge/sample-queries.md

 ## Group Membership

-- Return a simple list of Entity ID and Name where the Group is assigned to the entity
+- Return a simple list of Object Id and Name where the Group is assigned to the object
   - Additional parameters are not currently supported

 ```bash